How to Do a Road Trip in Koh Lanta, Thailand – Detailed Guide

 Car

-Personally, I think Koh Lanta is not so big that you need to rent a car unless you are traveling with a family or large group.
+Personally, I think Koh Lanta is not big enough to justify the cost of renting a car, unless you are traveling with a family or large group.

 Bicycle